 Clarity of thought about the project will be evaluated during the jury process.

 The written proposal comprises of the following.
-Please submit 3 printed copies of each of these documents.
+Please submit 3 printed copies of each of the required documents.

 Applicants must demonstrate evidence of their photographic ability by submitting 10 to 15 photographic prints, no larger than 8 x 12 inches each.
 Digital submissions/images will not be considered.